ronakwork1/FinancialCoach/README.md

 A comprehensive personal finance management application that empowers users to take control of their financial health through intelligent insights, detailed analytics, and privacy-first design.

+## 🎥 Demo

+Watch our presentation demo to see the app in action: [Smart Financial Coach Demo](https://youtu.be/0vRUzcJof98)

 ## ✨ What This App Does

 Smart Financial Coach is your personal financial companion that transforms raw financial data into actionable insights.
 Whether you're a freelancer managing variable income, a professional tracking expenses, or a student learning financial literacy, our app provides: